nguyenhphilip/phil-in-the-blank/content/posts/Introduction.md

 > Your friendly neighbor, Phil

 After posting the update to Facebook, I thought of my parents and the argument we had a few days prior about my decision to walk the Camino.
-They believed I was being reckless, that I should’ve taken the opportunity at Boston University; that I, at the age of 24, should have my life figured out.
+They believed I was being reckless, that I should’ve taken the opportunity at Boston University.
+They believed that I, at the age of 24, should've had my life figured out.
 I felt like a disappointment, a terrible son.
-But this was the path I wanted to walk, and I needed them to know that.
+But this was the path I had decided to walk, and I needed them to know that I wasn't backing out.

 I wrote a journal entry expressing my frustrations: